Author Archives: Lora Brandis

 About Lora Brandis

 I am a Unitarian Universalist minister, on-call hospital chaplain and INELDA trained death doula.
-I am also nana/nanny to twins Rose and James - best job I've ever had.
+I most recently completed training as a spiritual director with Meadville Lombard's LIGHT program.

 Comfort for your mother’s heart